ibm-cloud-docs/cis/glb-setup.md

 On the CIS console, you'll see three lists that show the [load balancers](#x2788902){: term}, origin pools, and [health checks](#x4571658){: term}.
 The lists display the new or updated global load balancer, or one of its components after you've provisioned or updated it.

-In the following step-by-step procedure, learn how to configure a setup similar to the following diagram:
+In the following step-by-step procedure, learn how to configure a setup similar to the following diagram.

-![Global load balancer](images/cis-glb1.svg "Diagram showing the global load balancer"){: caption="Diagram of global load balancer example" caption-side="bottom"}

 In this example, the application resources are deployed in two data center locations, one in US West and the other in US East.
 Users might be accessing this application from all over the world.

+![Global load balancer](images/cis-glb1.svg "Diagram showing the global load balancer"){: caption="Diagram of global load balancer example" caption-side="bottom"}

 To create and configure a global load balancer in the console, follow these steps: